rice-apps/BeakSpeak/ProblemScope.md

 Current technologies students use to stay connected are Facebook, Groupme, and Snapchat.
 The problems with these are:
 1. All carry the burden of identity
 2. Restricted social interactions because of group structure
-3. Some (Groupme) are used more for productivity than socializing anyway
+3. Some (Groupme) are used more for productivity than socializing
-4. Others (Snapchat) are used to interact with a small group of people anyway
+4. Others (Snapchat) are used to interact with a small group of people
 5. Distracting clutter of information

 Furthermore, residential colleges host a lot of inner-college events, which are great at strengthening bonds already in place but not so much at forming new connections.
 This stands in stark contrast to (lack of) inter-college/campus-wide events that ought to balance the residential system.
 While RPC does a phenomenal job of hosting major social events ie dances like Rondelet and Esperanza, these events are few and far in-between.
 Plus they do not offer much potential for forming new connections as, once again, the culture for such events is to go in groups.